Kyminlinna Fortress

 Kyminlinna is a fortress located near the town of Kotka, Finland.

-At start, the Kyminlinna Fortress was supposed to have two complete bastions and two half-bastions.
+At the start, the Kyminlinna Fortress was supposed to have two complete bastions and two half-bastions.

-Soon, it became quite clear however, that such a small fortress would be unable to defend such an important area and the first fortress was demolished and another bigger one was started to build in 1803.
-In the end, Kyminlinna fortress contained five bastions and several other defensive structures and it was constantly reinforced, until the end of the 1808-1809 Russo-Swedish war.
-The place is a clear and a good example of the fortification construction in the late 18th and early 19th century.
+Soon, it became quite clear however, that such a small fortress would be unable to defend such an important area the first fortress was demolished, and another bigger one was started to build in 1803.
+In the end, the Kyminlinna fortress contained five bastions and several other defensive structures and it was constantly reinforced, until the end of the 1808-1809 Russo-Swedish war.
+The place is a clear and good example of the fortification construction in the late 18th and early 19th centuries.

-Also from a military point of view, these kind of fortifications had lost nearly all of their meaning, as the military technology had developed and cannons gotten much more effective.
-In 1835, the Tsar Nikolai I gave an order, which disbanded all of the garrisons and fortifications in South-East Finland.
+Also from a military point of view, this kind of fortification had lost nearly all of its meaning, as military technology had developed and cannons got much more effective.
+In 1835, Tsar Nikolai I gave an order, which disbanded all of the garrisons and fortifications in South-East Finland.

 Kyminlinna Fortress was used by the Finnish army until 2005.